Black Hole Response Theory and its Exact Shockwave Limit: Black Hole Response Theory

 and to use a summation convention on the collective index, such that, e.g.,

 Using this notation, we introduce the tree-level 1PI effective action through the Legendre transform of the BHR effective action

 In our context, where we work only at tree-level, $\Gamma_\text{BH}[\vev{\phi}_J]$ coincides with the classical action $S_\text{BH}[\phi]$ as a functional; its argument $\vev{\phi}_J$, however, is the expectation value of the field in the presence of sources.
-It is the generating functional of 1PI $n$-point vertices
+That is, we classically have that